elsampsa/valkka-core/README.md

 - Grab one of the following debian packages, and install it with "dpkg -i package_name".
 - Install also the python package and install it with "pip3 install package_name"
 - Download python examples from "valkka-examples" repository
-- Valkka internals are documented with doxygen.
+- Check out Valkka cpp [documentation](https://elsampsa.github.io/valkka-core/).
 If you are just using the python API, you should read at least the "Library Architecture" section.

 ## Features